muehmar/pojo-extension/README.md

 ## Change Log

+* 0.10.1 - Make the base class and the extension interface package private
 * 0.10.0
     * Add configurable prefix for the builder set methods
     * Generate convenience getters for optional fields